Breakfast for kids doesn't get much easier than this! This mango overnight oats recipe takes five minutes to prepare and can be served hot or cold.

 Jump to:

-This refreshing and quick overnight oats recipe is sweet enough to win kids over, and hearty enough to have them feel full longer.
-Plus, it will save you time in the mornings!
+This refreshing and quick overnight oats recipe is sweet enough to win kids over and hearty enough to keep them feeling full longer.
+Plus, it will save you time on busy mornings!

 Dietitian Tips